-Our learning community is diverse, with approximately 213,000 credit students and 27,000 special interest students enrolling annually at our ten colleges, two skill centers, the Maricopa Corporate College and many satellite campuses throughout the Valley.
+Our learning community is diverse, with approximately 203,000 credit and non-credit students enrolling annually at our ten colleges, two skill centers, the Maricopa Corporate College and many satellite campuses throughout the Valley.
 It's no surprise that an organization of this size makes a substantial economic contribution.
 In fact, the Maricopa Community Colleges add $7.3 billion to Arizona's economy each year.

 More importantly, our students and alumni are current and future leaders, thinkers, innovators and scholars.
 They are the future of Maricopa County.